CourtiConnect

 Average 5-year fixed rate

-The Bank of Canada’s policy rate sits at 2.75% since March 12, 2026.
-This represents a cumulative decrease of 2.25 percentage points from the peak of 5.00% reached in July 2023.
+The Bank of Canada’s policy rate sits at 2.25% since October 29, 2025 (a 0.50-point cut).
+This represents a cumulative decrease of 2.75 percentage points from the peak of 5.00% reached in July 2023.
 This significant decline has translated into a notable improvement in affordability across the Quebec real estate market.
-The prime rate at major Canadian banks currently sits around 4.95%, which is 2.20 points above the policy rate.
+The prime rate at major Canadian banks currently sits at 4.45%, 2.20 points above the policy rate, and unchangedafter the April 29 decision.

 💡 Did you know?
 The policy rate directly influences the banks’ prime rate, which serves as the basis for calculating variable rates.
 Each 0.25% cut to the policy rate is generally passed through in full to the prime rate within days of the announcement.